Support and services available

 Your school or kura will need to apply and your child might need to try out a range of equipment to find what works best for them.

 This support is for individual students with special learning needs, not groups of students.
-Your child might be able to get assistive technology support as well as other special education support.
+Your child might be able to get assistive technology support as well as other learning support.

 If your child is at a private school or is home schooled, they might still be able to receive assistive technology support.